ziming-yuan/spring-boot-proj/README.md

 # Spring Boot Demo Project
 This is a simple project that demonstrates how to create a RESTful API using Spring Boot, where I have set up login interceptor and file upload features.

-The MyBatis Plus framework is used to interact with the database.
+The Swagger 3 framework is used to interact with the database.

 A overview of the API is shown below:
 ![image](./res/API-Docs.png)